charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 This structured proof outlines a logical progression from established principles to the unique advantages offered by clprolf.
 It cleverly ties the utility of clprolf to the universally recognized value of clarity and purpose in object-oriented programming, thereby presenting clprolf not just as a useful tool but as an evolution of existing best practices."

 END OF AI-based refinement.

-### DEMONSTRATION OF THE ADVANTAGES OF CLASS AND INTERFACE ROLES, AND OF THE CHOICE OF THESE ROLES, ABOUT NATURALLY INCORPORATING BEST PRATICES

-clprolf was originally designed in an intent of simplify and clarify object-oriented programming, nothing more.
-And in a desire of making object oriented programming more fun.
-These goals finally corresponds to much best oo practices results.
-This chapter want to be a practical and minimalist proof of the utility of roles in incorporating best practices, if we want to think about how could we obtain a language with those qualities.

-A main innovation in clprolf language and framework, is that we inherently use good pratices in object-oriented programming, and some design patterns.
-We make code following SRP, for example, or SOLID principles, without effort or headache!
-We are not saying that with clprolf we would incorporate all the design patterns in the world, all these aspects, and all oo principles aspects, absolutely not.
-But we're saying that with clprolf we embeds naturally main ideas and concepts of best object-oriented programming. clprolf was not designed, initially, in the goal of applying best oo practices, but just ease object oriented programming.
-So these advantages came after the end of clprolf design.
-They are rather a consequence of a desire of simplicity and understandable classes and interfaces.

-Explanations: The compiler uses the semantic rules about interface and class inheritance, to search contradictions about class and interface roles.
-So it ensures that our choice of roles and contracts in our code respect the roles meaning in clprolf.
-So we can have an inherently coherence and respect main oo principles, because clprolf's philosophy is cohent with main oo principles and patterns.
-We can notice that our chosen class and interface roles are the unique ones which could allow semantic rules permitting the semantic analyser to verify much principles or respect of the philosophy of famous design patterns.
-So it needs design object roles, and such fundamental and basic object roles who distinguish business part and technical part, to permit that a language, like clprolf, embeds the power of inherently leverage well-known object oriented principles and design patterns.
-Classical object oriented languages, like java, do not embeds natively that quality.
-The interface roles, and interface inheritance compiler checks, thanks to them, permit to inherently obtain the Interface segregation principle of SOLID.

 ### IF clprolf WOULD BE WITH MESSAGES LIKE SMALLTALK-LIKE LANGUAGES - ALIGNMENT OF SIMU_COMP_AS_WORKER WITH ALAN KAY'S VISION OF AN OBJECT